Merrell Tone of Voice — Outdoor & Rugged

 What is Merrell's brand message?

-Merrell's core message is about The outdoors is for everyone.
-Their concept "Accessible outdoor footwear for everyone" drives their mission: To inspire people to get outside and explore.
+Merrell's core message: The outdoors is for everyone Their mission: To inspire people to get outside and explore

 What makes Merrell's brand voice unique?

 Merrell stands out through their outdoor, rugged, inviting communication style.
-Their central brand tension — "Indoor vs. Outdoor" — shapes every message they craft in the Sports & Fitness sector.
+Their central brand tension, "Indoor vs. Outdoor", shapes how they communicate across the Sports & Fitness sector.

 What language style does Merrell use?

-Merrell uses inviting language with literal messaging.
-Their sentences are typically invitation in structure, using the imperative tense.
+Merrell uses inviting language, with literal messaging, in invitation-style sentences, using the imperative tense.